 A: The process to update the inventory, or maps, of resources includes

 - Identifying conflicting uses.
 These are uses that may present adverse impacts to wildlife.
 We received public feedback online and at our in person meetings in February 2020 to help identify land uses that conflict with wildlife habitat.

 Following approval by the Planning Commission, a recommendation will be made to the Board of County Commissioners for approval.
 That final approval will be sent to the State Department of Land Conservation and Development for acknowledgment.

-Q: The postcard mentions changes to policies related to recreation and forest lands.
+Q: The letter mentions changes to policies related to recreation and forest lands.
 What is that about?

 A: Although not part of the official work plan, the remaining two Statewide Land Use Planning Goals to be updated are Goal 4 (Forest Lands) and Goal 8 (Recreation).
 Both these goals have policies and implementation measures from the original 1983 plan.
-In addition to be put into the new format, staff is proposing changes to update the policies and implementation to better reflect current status of resources and practice.
+In addition to being put into the new format, staff is proposing changes to update the policies and implementation to better reflect current status of resources and practice.
 This material was presented to the Citizen Advisory Group in March and on August 4th.
 We have some minor revisions to make, but you can view the proposed Chapters from those sessions here: Goal 4 Forest Lands and here: Goal 8 Recreational Needs

 For more on the Forest Lands updates, please see this post: https://wasco2040.com/2020/01/07/forest-lands-updates/